itemsapi/curated-list/README.md

 ## Short guide

 After running `npm run build` all html, css and js files are generated in `docs` folder.
-You can use `docs` files for github pages, netlify or nginx deployment.
+You can use `docs` files for github pages or netlify deployment or maybe even AWS S3.

 ## Deployment